hbctraining/Intro-to-ChIPseq-flipped/lessons/05_filtering_BAM_files.md

 A key issue when working with a ChIP-seq data is to **move forward with only the uniquely mapping reads**.
 Allowing for multi-mapped reads increases the number of usable reads and the sensitivity of peak detection; however, the number of false positives may also increase [[1]](https://www.ncbi.nlm.nih.gov/pubmed/21779159/).
 To increase our confidence in peak calling and improve data reproducibility, we need to **filter out both multi-mapping reads and duplicate reads**.

+### Multi-mapping reads

-* Multi-mapping reads are reads that are mapping to multiple loci on the reference genome.
+Multi-mapping reads are reads that are mapping to multiple loci on the reference genome.

 <p align="center">
  <img src="../img/Multimapping_reads.png" width="500">